-Acquired through the acquisition of Cameron Gold, a wholly-owned subsidiary of Chalice, the Cameron Gold Project covers 44,853 hectares and comprises 24 patented claims, 226 unpatented claims, 4 mining leases, and 7 licenses of occupation.
+Acquired through the acquisition of Cameron Gold, a wholly-owned subsidiary of Chalice Gold Mines Limited, the Cameron Gold Project covers 44,853 hectares and comprises 24 patented claims, 226 unpatented claims, 4 mining leases, and 7 licenses of occupation.
 The Cameron Gold Deposit is a greenstone-hosted gold deposit and the mineralization is mainly hosted in mafic volcanic rocks within a northwest trending shear zone (Cameron Lake Shear Zone) which dips steeply to the North east.
-A technical report titled "Technical Report on the Cameron Gold Deposit, Ontario, Canada", that was prepared in accordance with NI 43-101, was filed on SEDAR on March 22, 2017, and is available under the Company's SEDAR profile.
-The project hosts pit constrained (0.55 g/t Au cut-off) Measured and Indicated mineral resources of 3.5 million tonnes at 2.45 grams per tonne or 274,000 ounces of gold and pit constrained (0.55 g/t Au cut-off) Inferred mineral resources of 35,000 tonnes at 2.45 grams per tonne or 3,000 ounces of gold in addition to underground (2.00 g/t Au cut-off) Measured and Indicated mineral resources of 2.0 million tonnes at 2.90 grams per tonne or 190,000 ounces of gold and underground (2.00 g/t Au cut-off) Inferred mineral resources of 6.5 million tonnes at 2.54 grams per tonne or 530,000 ounces of gold.
+A technical report titled "Technical Report on the Cameron Gold Deposit, Ontario, Canada", that was prepared by Optiro in accordance with NI 43-101, was filed on SEDAR on March 22, 2017, and is available under the Company's SEDAR profile and on the Company's website.
+The project hosts pit constrained (0.55 g/t Au cut-off) measured and indicated mineral resources of 3.5 million tonnes at 2.45 g/t Au or 274,000 ounces of gold and pit constrained (0.55 g/t Au cut-off) inferred mineral resources of 35,000 tonnes at 2.45 g/t Au or 3,000 ounces of gold in addition to underground (2.00 g/t Au cut-off) measured and indicated mineral resources of 2.0 million tonnes at 2.90 g/t Au or 190,000 ounces of gold and underground (2.00 g/t Au cut-off) inferred mineral resources of 6.5 million tonnes at 2.54 g/t Au or 530,000 ounces of gold.
 There is excellent infrastructure with year round road access to the property from nearby highway and power lines within 20 km.